Varicose Vein Treatments Los Angeles

 Duplex ultrasound is an essential diagnostic test in any varicose vein treatment plan.
 The test is necessary prior to any treatment, because it pinpoints where the damaged valves are in the veins and therefore can dramatically increase your chances of successful varicose vein treatment.

 Currently, incompetent leg veins are eliminated either by surgical removal, or by one of the newer non surgical, minimally invasive leg vein treatment procedures.
 It is important to understand that in most patients, the superficial venous network, including the saphenous veins, is a secondary, redundant system that is not essential for normal circulation of the venous blood in the legs.
 For this reason, patients undergoing Coronary Bypass Surgery with harvested veins (most commonly the GSV) suffer no adverse circulatory effects in the legs, unless the deep veins are non-functional.

-Varicose Vein Treatments by the Vein Specialist at Nu Vela Vein Center
+Varicose Vein Treatment Options at Our Vein Center

 - Venefit™ Targeted Endovenous Therapy